alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

     ll.Click();
     ```
 - add method to keep Appium alive
-    - in this context, Appium is only used to install the application and access it on the BrowserStack test device - after that, AltTester SDK picks up the connection and carries out the tests
+    - in this context, Appium is only used to install the application and access it on the BrowserStack test device - after that, AltTester® Unity SDK picks up the connection and carries out the tests
     - you should add an action that keeps Appium alive in the `TearDown` method of the framework to ensure that Appium is used after every test.
 Here is an example:

     ```eval_rst